-- Kaleema Muhammad, Program Administrator, Quality Assurance Unit, Agency for Persons with Disabilities (APD) - Jim Whittaker, CEO Arc Jacksonville; Group Home and ALF Provider. - Debbie Torrenzio, CEO United Community Option; Group Home Provider - Dr. Michael Alessandri, Director of the University of Miami-Nova Southeastern University Center for Autism and Related Disabilities - Nestor Plana, Managed Care Provider - Dr. Jeffrey Brosco, professor of clinical pediatrics at the University of Miami and associate director of the school's Mailman Center for Child Development. - George Braddock, Licensed Architect and General Contractor who pioneered the implementation of person-centered planning principles to homes for people with disabilities.
+- Kaleema Muhammad, Program Administrator, Quality Assurance Unit, Agency for Persons with Disabilities (APD) - Jim Whittaker, CEO Arc Jacksonville; Group Home and ALF Provider. - Kevin Johnson, CEO Bishop Grady Villas, ALF Provider and Provider of Residential Habilitation and other services funded through the Agency for Persons with Disabilities (APD) - Debbie Torrenzio, CEO United Community Option; Group Home Provider, Provider of Residential Habilitation and other services funded through the Agency for Persons with Disabilities (APD) - Dr. Michael Alessandri, Director of the University of Miami-Nova Southeastern University Center for Autism and Related Disabilities - Nestor Plana, Managed Care Provider - Dr. Jeffrey Brosco, professor of clinical pediatrics at the University of Miami and associate director of the school's Mailman Center for Child Development. - George Braddock, Licensed Architect and General Contractor who pioneered the implementation of person-centered planning principles to homes for people with disabilities.
 Founders and Developers of the five Florida DD communities who confirmed the problems they could have avoided if these features and accommodations had been incorporated into their properties.